nicknguyen0201/Codepath-prework/README.md

 Describe any challenges encountered while building the app.
 - Something challenging I encountered is navigating Swift syntax, opening files, and running the simulator.
+## App Idea:
+- I want to build an iOS app that helps people restrict their access to social media such as Facebook, Instagram, YouTube, X, etc.
+  The app aims to help users not get distracted from their work and study.
+However, my app has to be a little more strict than the current apps available on the App Store.
+For example, once you set an app to the block list, you can't go into the settings and unblock that app.
+Even when you choose to unblock, you have to wait until tomorrow for the update to take effect.
+This helps stop user from the instant gratification impulse and reminds them of the value of every hour in their day (a personal message feature: make an API call to ChatGPT to generate dynamic motivational and personal messages).
 ## License

     Copyright [2025] [Nguyen Phuc Nguyen]